We have put together a list of over 150 Discharge Authority Forms for all of the major banks, smaller lenders and non-banks.

 Why do it yourself when Hunter Galloway can assist you with the discharge process?
 As you’ve probably seen from the process we showed you earlier, getting this right and chasing up the banks to make sure everything is resolved in time can be a real challenge.

-You can speak to our team of experts for a full breakdown on how to request a bank discharge on 1300 088 065 or contact our team here.
+You can speak to our team of experts for a full breakdown on how to request a bank discharge on 1300 088 065.

 If you can’t click one of the links below, use the box above to download your authority form.